KohliDev/liota/tutorials/RPi_Turoial_Getting_Started.md

  hopsoft/graphite-statsd
 ```

-Now, let`s start the Liota package manager and load the packages required to publish data from the device to Gateway and then to DCC.
+Now, let's start the Liota package manager and load the packages required to publish data from the device to Gateway and then to DCC.

 ```bash
 $ cd /etc/liota/packages